vbfelix/relper/README.md

 ### rpearson

-The goal of **rpearson** is to simulate data, where two variables will be linear correlated with a normal distribution, using pearson correlation coefficient as a parameter.
+The goal of `rpearson` is to simulate data, where two variables will be linear correlated with a normal distribution, using pearson correlation coefficient as a argument.

 ``` r
 set.seed(123);df <- rpearson(n = 100, pearson = .8, mean = 3)